How Much Do Dermatology Nurses Make?

 The Highest-Paying States for Dermatology Nursing

-ZipRecruiter data shows that the highest dermatology nurse salaries are in Wyoming, Massachusetts, Montana, Arizona, and Hawaii.
-U.S. Bureau of Labor Statistics (BLS) numbers do not specify salaries for dermatology nurses but list registered nurses in California, Hawaii, Oregon, Washington DC, and Alaska as earning the highest average income.
+ZipRecruiter data shows that the highest dermatology nurse salaries are in Washington, District of Columbia, New York, Massachusetts, and Alaska.
+U.S. Bureau of Labor Statistics (BLS) numbers do not specify salaries for dermatology nurses but list registered nurses in California, Hawaii, Oregon, Washington, and Massachusettsas earning the highest average income.
 Salaries are affected by the regional cost of living, along with workforce supply and demand.

-The BLS projects RN employment to grow by a rate of 9% from 2020-2030, matching the average growth rate for all occupations.
+The BLS projects RN employment to grow by a rate of 5% from 2024-2034, slightly faster than the average growth rate for all occupations.
 Dermatology faces a physician shortfall, and nurses can help fill the gap — particularly dermatology nurse practitioners.

 4 Ways to Increase Pay As a Dermatology Nurse